-- Transient cookies: These are automatically deleted when you close the browser.
+Transient cookies: These are automatically deleted when you close the browser.
 Transient cookies store your session ID, with which various requests from your browser can be assigned to the common session.
 This will allow your computer to be recognised when you return to our website.
-The session cookies are deleted when you log out or close the browser.
+The session cookies are deleted when you log out or a certain time has passed.

 We collect the following data: